mtakahiro/gsf/docs/parameters.rst

    * - NIMF
      - int
      - Choice of IMF.
 0=Salpeter, 1=Chabrier, 2=Kroupa, 3=van Dokkum, 4=Dave, 5=tabulated, specified in imf.dat.
-   * - ADD_LINES
-     - int
-     - If 1, emission lines will be added to spectral templates.
-0=no, 1=yes.
-Only supported for fsps.
-   * - LOGU
-     - float
-     - Ionizing parameter U, in log, only effective when ADD_LINES==1.
    * - ZMAX
      - float
      - Maximum value for metalicity, in logZ.